Kaole Primary School Water Project – Zambia

 This project is to renovate a well to bring it to full functionality.
 As part of the Water for Zambia Program, this project will remove the merry-go-round and all the rusted piping below.
 The merry-go-round will be installed elsewhere for the children to play on.
 The rusted piping will be removed and replaced with PVC pipes.
 Each section of the PVC piping is 3 meters.
 The pipes will be securely connected with solvent cement.

-Under the Water for Zambia Program, all targeted schools require borehole rehabilitations.
+Under the Water for Zambia Program, all targeted schools require borehole rehabilitation.
 These rehabilitations require no further drilling.
 The borehole at Kaole Primary School is 11.9 meters deep, with a static water level of 6.1 meters.
 At the bottom of the well there will be a sand layer.
 At the end of the piping will be a sand screen to prevent any sand and debris from coming up through the pumping.
 The pedestal will then be attached to the concrete and a hand pump will be installed.
 The construction process will take a total of 5 days.

 The pumping will allow water to flow at a rate of 10 liters per 21 seconds.
 The pump is easy for students to utilize and the water will be potable without purification.
-The new borehole will allow for students and teachers to improve the cleanliness of all school facilities, including toilets.
+The new borehole will allow students and teachers to improve the cleanliness of all school facilities, including toilets.
 The convenient source of water will allow student hygiene to also improve.
 Girls are most impacted by this development.
 Many young girls would once drop out of school after reaching puberty.
 The new water source will allow the girls to remain in school.

 Additionally, the surrounding villages and community members will come to the school to access the new source of water.
 There are certain hours when the borehole will be open to the community.
 During open hours, the borehole will be a center of activity.
 Men, women, and children of many ages will come to collect water, chat, and laugh.
 All community members utilizing the water source will pay a small fee to the school that will be saved in a spare parts fund for future repairs.